Logo L&E Global

 G. Would the remote worker be entitled to bring a claim for workplace injury in your country?

-If the remote worker performed services exclusively for a foreign company in the Czech Republic (from his/her home/Czech residence) and was not covered by Czech employment law, he/she would not be entitled to bring a claim for workplace injury according to Czech employment law.
+If the remote worker performed work exclusively for a foreign company in the Czech Republic (from their home/Czech residence) and was not covered by Czech employment law, they would not be entitled to bring a claim for workplace injury under Czech employment law.

 National healthcare system or insurance